kangzhai/PmliPEMG/README.md

 Kreas 2.2.4

 # Detail
+### BaseModel folder
+10 groups of trained base models mentioned in the paper.

+### Example
+The examples of input and the training-validation set mentioned in the paper.

+### Path.py
+Paths of input and output.

+### DataProcessing.py
+Function of data processing.

+### PredictionProcessing.py
+Function of prediction process.

+### SeqSelfAttention.py
+Code of attention mechanism.

+### PmliPEMG (cross Validation).py
+Source code of cross validation in the paper.

+### PmliPEMG.py
+Code for predicting whether there has been interaction in unlabeled miRNA-lncRNA pairs.

 # Usage
 Open the console or powershell in the local folder and copy the following commands to run PmliPEMG.
 It is also feasible to run the codes using python IDE (such as pyCharm).